yshmarov/yshmarov.github.io/_posts/2022-12-04-background-jobs-good-job.md

 - Process importing of multiple records
 - Autogenerate & send daily/weekly/monthly reports
 - Schedule sending a reminder email 30 minutes before an event
+- Processing an image or a video after upload

+It is also normal for a job to trigger multiple jobs!

 **Real life scenario:** In my app [insta2blog.com](https://insta2blog.com/), I [use jobs](https://github.com/yshmarov/insta2blog.com/tree/main/app/jobs) to:
 1. Refresh Instagram bearer API tokens every 7 days (CRON)